UvuvDev/UvuvLib/README.md

 12. Graphing using Graphy as a core
 13. Machine Learning capabilities using Fido
 14. (IN ALPHA) Pure Pursuit
-15. Vision Sensor simulation application using Jupyter Notebook and OpenCV, letting you test code while seeing what's happening
+15. Vision Sensor simulation application using Jupyter Notebook and OpenCV, letting you test code while seeing what's happening.

 Many of these will have bugs as I haven't been able to test most of the code on an actual bot.